ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 the chunking of the encapsulated binary HTTP message and the binary HTTP message do not need to be aligned.

+A non-final chunk MUST NOT contain a zero-length plaintext.
+A receiver MUST treat the receipt of a chunk that contains no data as equivalent to a decryption error, unless that chunk is the final chunk.

 ## Request Encapsulation {#request-encap}